5 Easy Korean Zucchini Recipes (Banchan Side Dishes).

 Set two small bowls next to your skillet–one containing JUST Egg (or substitute, see note above) and some salt and pepper, and the other containing potato starch (or corn starch).
 Place a non-stick skillet on the stove over medium heat and brush a little vegetable oil on top of it.
 Then, take a zucchini medallion and 1 tablespoon of the tofu stuffing and shape it over the top of the medallion.
 Coat the entire thing with potato starch, tap off any excess, and then dip it in the JUST Egg.
 Place medallion side down on the skillet and cook for about 2 minutes.

 Flip the fritters so that they are now tofu side down.
 Place a lid on top of your pan and cook for another 2 minutes.
 This will help to steam-cook the sides of your jeon.
-Serve with your favorite dipping sauce!
+Serve with your favorite dipping sauce (see below for video on my favorite dipping sauce)!

 Gochujang Korean Zucchini Jjigae.